-Majority of the beneficiaries trusted the BC for all financial transactions using Micro ATM.
-This is because the BC being local resident is generally acquainted with the residents of the village.
+Majority of the beneficiaries trusted the BC for all financial transaction using Micro ATM.
+The reason for was that the BC being local resident is generally acquainted with the residents of the village.

 - 84 out of 92 respondents trust BCs for withdrawing money and performing transactions using Micro ATMs. - 8 out of 92 respondents do not trust on BCs for withdrawal of Wages from Micro ATM.